TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-04-how-apigen-survived-its-own-death.md

 What helped me was a [release-candidate](https://github.com/dbrock/semver-howto#release-candidates-100-foo).
 An illusion of milestone, that closes huge part of dev work.

 I released [ApiGen 5.0-RC1](https://github.com/ApiGen/ApiGen/releases/tag/v5.0.0-RC1) on June 3rd 2017.
 It **actually brought more attention then I expected**.
-RC candidates are apparently sign that project is back to life.
+Release Candidates are apparently sign that project is back to life.